openstack/monasca-agent/docs/Customizations.md

 Here are some best practices concerning appropriate use of metrics:

-- Be aware of [naming conventions](#https://github.com/stackforge/monasca-agent/blob/master/docs/MonascaMetrics)  with metrics.
+- Be aware of [naming conventions](#https://github.com/stackforge/monasca-agent/blob/master/docs/MonascaMetrics.md) with metrics.
 - Considerations affecting system performance
   - Before installing and configuring a custom check plugin, be certain that you have identified consumers who will actually make use of the metric.
   - Before defining a new metric, make sure that a metric that is essentially the same hasn't already been defined.
 If it has, use that definition.
 Re-use is good!
   - Only include metric dimensions that are required by the consumers of the metric.
 Don't include extra dimensions simply because someone may someday be interested in them.
   - Follow the common and openstack naming conventions, as appropriate, when defining metrics.
-  - Include only the necessary dimensions in your metric definitions.
-Measurement data stored in the database stays there for some value of "forever".
   - Include value_meta data only when necessary, e.g. when the metric value returned with a measurement can only be understood in the context of the text included in the value_meta.
 In your plugins, be as economical as possible with the text returned as value_meta.
 Like other measurement data, value_meta is stored in the database "forever".

 ### Custom Plugin Best Practices